 At the Mob Museum, they make learning about history easy.
 Real-life stories are brought to life through engaging, high-tech exhibits, one-of-a-kind artifacts, and exclusive insights from those on the front lines of both sides of the continuing war.

-NOTE: This attraction is free/included with a Go Las Vegas All-Inclusive Pass!
+NOTE: This attraction is free/included with a Go City Las Vegas All-Inclusive Pass!

 19. ETHEL M’S CHOCOLATE FACTORY